Understanding E-commerce in the Philippines

 While our financial strength is evident in our falling debt to GDP ratio, and rising foreign direct investments (FDI), supported by improvement in ease of doing business, factors that dampen economic growth remain.
 These include low agricultural productivity, obstacles to doing business, shortage of technical skills, high frequency of natural calamities, high rates of electricity, and residual corruption.

 The United Nations Conference on Trade and Development (UNCTAD) estimates that e-Commerce sales contributed $29 trillion or 36% of global GDP in 2017.
 This can be attributed to the availability of more affordable and reliable ICT and internet connectivity, giving consumers and businesses access to markets and information.

 Apart from technology, social adoption hinged on education and security, facilitative legal and institutional environment, and efficiency of payment and delivery systems contribute to the expansion of e-business.

 Southeast Asian Internet Economy, GMV (US$_B)

 As growth in cross-border B2C trade expands, hindrances to regional trade are brought to light.
 Common concerns include internet access, cybersecurity, customs rules and taxation, and the returns process.
-All these points towards the need for regional investment in connectivity, not just in terms of technology and infrastructure, but also in the necessity of forming regionally recognized cross-border standards and regulations.p>UNCTAD B2C Index: PHL vs. ASEAN
+All these points towards the need for regional investment in connectivity, not just in terms of technology and infrastructure, but also in the necessity of forming regionally recognized cross-border standards and regulations.

 e-Commerce in the Covid19 Pandemic

-One glaring fact is that while adoption of online services was faster in developed countries with digital platforms and integrated supply chains, emerging economies have experienced various challenges in the adoption of e-commerce.
-Some of the good and bad sides of e-commerce growth in the face of the global pandemic include:
+One glaring fact is that while adoption of online services was faster in developed countries with digital platforms and integrated supply chains, emerging economies have experienced various challenges in the adoption of e-Commerce.
+Some of the opportunities and obstacles of e-Commerce growth in the face of the global pandemic include: